How To Create a Peaceful Morning Routine

 But the bottom line is that music has incredible power to reset and reframe a moment.
 As songs and artists become familiar, they can provide a settling force in an unstable time.

-The bluetooth speaker we use is just $30 bucks on Amazon (depending on the color), and the sound quality is awesome.
+The bluetooth speaker we use is super cheap on Amazon (depending on the color), and the sound quality is awesome.
 It’s also waterproof (which I find very helpful, considering how many science experiences go awry at our kitchen table).
 Once we added this speaker to our kitchen table, meal times got a lot more fun.

 7. Design your space for success